frame-lang/frame-docs/advanced_frame/persistance.rst

     :height: 300

 The main loop will first instantiate and then persist the TrafficLight system.
-After sleeping the program will enter a loop that reloads the system, sends a tick to it and then persists and sleeps again.
+After sleeping the program will enter a loop that reloads the system, sends a tick to it,
+persists the system again and then sleeps.

 .. code-block::
     :caption: Traffic Light Demo